ds-translator/documentation/pages/specifications.md

 ## Continuity & Recovery (redundancy, failover, backup, BCP/DRP)

+### Redundancy and Backup

 For redundancy it should be possible to point the domains DNS to a load balancer in another region.
 If the regional datacenter burns down, we could still continue service from another region.

+We strictly use repositories for all files.
+Everything is defined as code.
+To provide disaster recovery, all repositories are backed up in S3 buckets with cross regional replication.